InfinityAlgo-Academy/LightHouse/docs/bug-labels.md

 ### Other labels
 - Good first bug: for new external contributor, these issues can be useful for them to tackle.
-- Needs help: issues that could use help from the community.
+- Help wanted: issues that could use help from the community.